 Projects by their very nature can be inherently risky, with multiple moving parts all happening at once, and it can sometimes be difficult to keep tabs of exactly what is happening.

-To ensure the seamless progress of your Arbor onboarding project, it’s important that any risks associated with your onboarding are properly managed and mitigated against, meaning threats are minimised and opportunities are maximised.
+To ensure the seamless progress of your Arbor onboarding project, any risks associated with your onboarding must be properly managed and mitigated against, meaning threats are minimised and opportunities are maximised.

 Steps to take when managing risks

-Identifying the risk will be the first thing that you’ll have to do in order to properly manage a risk.
+Identifying the risk will be the first thing that you’ll have to do to properly manage a risk.

 Examples of risks can include, but aren’t limited to, any of the following: a change in the project team, a lack of engagement with data checking/data cleansing, internal school environment factors such as a member of the projects team going on long-term absence, or more time being allocated to the project team by the executive sponsor.

-An important takeaway from this is that if you think any event or circumstance within the project may be a risk, bring it up with your dedicated Arbor Project Manager, who will then work alongside you to correctly identify the risk and its potential impact.
+An important takeaway from this is that if you think any event or circumstance within the project may be a risk, bring it up with your dedicated Arbor Customer Onboarding Manager, who will then work alongside you to correctly identify the risk and its potential impact.

 We use a RAG analysis matrix (shown below) to determine how severe the impact of the risk will be.